reactorlabs/RhoVec/semantics.md

 Subsetting with `[[` returns a single-element vector.
 The index vector must contain a single, non-`NA` element that is within bounds.

+For now, the index vector must have null dimensions. **TODO**: support dimensions as long as the product of dimensions is 1.

     E' = E{ x := v }